“Who am I to judge?”

 Kristen Ostendorf taught at Totino-Grace High School in Fridley, Minnesota for 18 years, serving as an English teacher, campus minister, and liturgist.
 In 2013 the school’s corporate board found out the school’s president was in a same-sex relationship, and he resigned.
 In response, Ostendorf, who had been out to friends and family for about seven years, told the faculty she was in a relationship with another woman.
 She was fired the next day.

-As individual church leaders change, so too can the tone for LGBT dialogue in certain areas.
-Marco Cipolletti has been active in LGBT ministry with St. Peter parish in Charlotte, North Carolina through multiple administrations.
-The late Bishop William Curlin served Charlotte from 1994 to 2002, and part of his work included holding listening sessions for parents of LGBT children.
+As individual church leaders change, so too can the tone for LGBTQ dialogue in certain areas.
+Marco Cipolletti has been active in LGBTQ ministry with St. Peter parish in Charlotte, North Carolina through multiple administrations.
+The late Bishop William Curlin served Charlotte from 1994 to 2002, and part of his work included holding listening sessions for parents of LGBTQ children.

 His successor did not continue the sessions and also prevented New Ways Ministry’s cofounder Sister Jeannine Gramick from speaking at an event at St. Peter in 2015.
 The next year, a diocesan fundraiser was postponed when a singer scheduled to entertain at the event was revealed to be in a same-sex relationship.
 “These experiences are hurtful, and some people say, ‘Forget the church’ and they leave,” says Cipolletti.